AllenLiuX/Mario-Maze-3DGame-webgl/README.md

 - Implemented two test mode:
   * Invincible mode where the player will not lose any live.
   * Walk-through mode where the player can go through all the walls and doors.

-#### Wenxuan Liu

-- Wrote the animation for individual obstacle which is constructed by many cubes scaled and translated proportionally by time.
-- Wrote the destination detection method to activate win scene when character goes out of the maze.
-- Drew and wrote the UI interfaces in HTML including the beginning, die, and win scenes.
-- Added the timer, health, and key number UI, and wrote the algorithm to update timer.
-- Modified the obj models import methods, and collected all the models and constructed them into the appropriate textures, proportions and positions.
-- Added music and FX to the game, so that there are corresponding sounds when the character is win, wounded, walking, opening gates, and died.

 ### Resource Citation